Pipeline Functions

 end

-In this example, we check if the current message contains the field transaction_date
+In this example the rule determines if the current message contains the field transaction_date

-and then, after converting it to a string, try to parse it according to the format string yyyy-MM-dd
+and then, after converting it to a string, tries to parse it according to the format string yyyy-MM-dd

 HH:mm:ss